-Logistics & Transport – Leveraging potential in pricing and sales
+Logistics & transport – leveraging potential in pricing and sales

 Challenges facing the logistics industry

-What needs to be done now?
+What needs to happen now?

-2. Make profitability and pricing structures transparent
+2. Build transparency on profitability and pricing structures

-3. Implement network optimization & capacity pricing
+3. Implement network optimization & capacity-based pricing

 5. Introduce dynamic and differentiated pricing

-6. Professionalize tender pricing and big deal management
+6. Professionalize tender pricing and big-deal management

-7. Digitize and scale small customer management
+7. Digitize and scale small-customer management

 8. Monetize service pricing and service modules